What is Electrical Power System?

 We know that there are two types of transmission systems: underground transmission and overhead transmission systems.
-Those who are developed country they used underground systems because the underground system is very costly than the overhead transmission system.
+Those who are in developed country they used underground systems because the underground system is very costly than the overhead transmission system.
 The advantages of an underground transmission line are given below.

 - The underground system has no corona discharge like the overhead transmission system.

 - There is no chance to occur surge voltage due to lightning.

 - It ensures maximum public safety and no chance of getting a shock.

 - More reliable in any natural disaster including rain, snow, wash, and thunder.

 - Basically, the underground maintenance cost is low compared to the overhead transmission system.

 - One system is highly reliable and guaranteed availability.

 Does an ungrounded electrical system require the main bonding jumper?